FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, for playing a video file from local file system.

-This example showcases all supported file system locations and file access methods for video sources: the locations embedded to the app delivery packages, the app's private locations that become available after installation, and the locations that are more or less external to the app.
-To keep the example simple, only one source is active at a time and the others are commented out (you can easily select the active location from the source code).
+This example showcases all supported file system locations and file access methods for video sources: the locations embedded to the app distribution packages, the app's private locations that become available after installation, and the locations that are more or less external to the app.
+To keep the example simple, only one location is active at a time and the others are commented out (you can easily select the active location from the source code).
 The supported locations are:

 1. Application installation package's _/assets_ folder

    Private assets folder allows playing content embedded to the apps's own installation package (.apk).
 Notice 100MB .apk size limit in Google Play store.
-This is the recommended location when the application embeds video files to the installation package and is NOT distributed via Google Play store (single large .apk file delivery).
+This is the recommended location when the application embeds video files to the installation package and _is NOT_ distributed via Google Play store (single large .apk file delivery).

 2. Application installation package's _/res/raw_ folder